 One night, hubby and I went to a friend’s house for dinner (we’ll call her Lee).
-Lee needed to groceries, so we picked her up at her house and went together.
+Lee needed groceries, so we picked her up at her house and went together.
 While at the grocery store, I decided to get some ice cream.
-I grabbed a medium sized container of coffee ice cream and asked her what flavor I could get for her.
+I grabbed a medium-sized container of coffee ice cream and asked her what flavor I could get for her.
 She chose chocolate and mentioned she also had some at home.

 Later on, one of her friends (well call her Fee) came to join us.
 We made dinner and then came time for ice cream.
-Fee opened up the freezer door and grabbed the coffee ice cream as her own and said, “Mine!”
+Fee, opened up the freezer door and grabbed the coffee ice cream as her own and said, “Mine!”
 I had no trouble replying, “No, you can’t have my ice cream.”
 Fee said, “Why do YOU get the coffee.
 That’s my favorite.”
 I replied, “Because I bought it for myself.
 But, I’ll share.”
-I then removed it from her hand and scooped a 1/3 of MY coffee ice cream into her cup to which she complained that I was being stingy.
+I then removed it from her hand and scooped a 1/3 of MY coffee ice cream into her cup to which she complained that I was stingy.

-Boundaries People… Boundaries!
+Boundaries People, Boundaries!

 Out Of Line

-When I got home I realized that I don’t have to stay silent.
+When I got home, I realized that I don’t have to stay silent.
 I can set boundaries to protect myself.
 There are things I can say when disrespected, humiliated, or bullied.
 So I came up with “Saving Grace Statements ©.”
 These are statements that can be made with grace.
 They are straightforward and honest.
 They are not rude even though some might say they are.
-Tone is a part of the equation.
+Your tone is a part of the equation.
 You can be firm and upset.
 Just try not to be sarcastic or overly aggressive.

 Let your conversation be always full of grace, seasoned with salt,